 Want to take part in our work for a more sustainable world of fashion?
-Start by extending the life of the items you buy from us: if you are wearing your garment twice as many times, it reduces the relative impact of it by up to 50%.
+Start by extending the life of the items you buy from us: if you are wearing your garment twice as many times compared to average, it reduces the relative impact of it by up to 50%.
 Simple as that!

 Our number one focus is to reduce emissions.
-As an e-commerce company we are working in close collaboration with our transport providers.
-But there is no such thing as sustainable transport today – in particular not for long truck transportations.
-In waiting for more sustainable solutions, we climate compensate all our transports and are in close dialogue with all our logistics providers to push the change needed in the transport industry.
+As an e-commerce company, we are working in close collaboration with our transport providers.
+But there is no such thing as sustainable transport today – in particular not for air freight and long truck transportation.
+In waiting for more sustainable solutions, we climate compensate all our transport and are in close dialogue with all our logistics providers to push the change needed in the transport industry.

 Our work and projects for climate neutrality are accredited by the Gold Standard.
 The Gold Standard for the Global Goals is a standard and logo certification mark program for non-governmental emission reductions projects in the Clean Development Mechanism (CDM), the Voluntary Carbon Market and other climate and development interventions.